 Forget your bike, or couldn’t bring it?
 Rent a bike and enjoying pedaling the beachside trails to your heart’s content.

-Start off the day with an exploration of the city’s fabulous art deco architecture.
+For one, the whole family will love the chance to explore of the city’s fabulous art deco architecture.
 Take a self-guided tour, or just roam around on your own.

 Close out your afternoon with a leisurely stroll along the Baywalk Path, which you can easily pick up in the Museum Park.